Entries by Cathy Gillespie

 , , , , , , ,

-The Articles Of Confederation: The First Written Constitution Of The United States – Guest Essayist: George Landrith
+The Articles of Confederation: The First Written Constitution of the United States – Guest Essayist: George Landrith

 After the decisive Battle of Yorktown in October of 1781 where General George Washington’s army defeated and captured the British army commanded by General Charles Cornwallis, the British sued for peace.
 America had finally won the independence that Jefferson had written about in his famous Declaration formalized by the Continental Congress on July 4, 1776.
 It took more than five years of war to win that freedom.
 Now came the difficult task of establishing a nation dedicated to the principles of freedom and self-government.